Media Coverage / Articles

 Equipping Leaders To Optimize Their Impact: An Interview By Ashoka

-Ashoka, the largest network of social entrepreneurs, interviews Bill Meehan and Kim Jonker to explore lessons and practical guidance from Engine of Impact, including how philanthropists can develop a framework to assess the impact of their nonprofit partners, and how social sector leaders can develop a set of tools to assess and increase the impact of their work.
+Ashoka, the largest network of social entrepreneurs, interviews Bill Meehan and Kim Starkey Jonker to explore lessons and practical guidance from Engine of Impact, including how philanthropists can develop a framework to assess the impact of their nonprofit partners, and how social sector leaders can develop a set of tools to assess and increase the impact of their work.

 Access the article >